gap-packages/NormalizInterface/README.md

     ./configure --with-gaproot=GAPDIR
     make

-If you need to customize the normaliz compilation, please have a look at Normaliz.git/source/INSTALL.
+If you need to customize the Normaliz compilation, please have a look at Normaliz.git/source/INSTALL.
 Remember to use the same compiler and GMP version as for GAP.